r0bis/work-time-model-psy/README.md

 Top part should be self-explanatory.
 The most important part is in NHS-blue - hours available for a full-time NHS worker per year.

 Bottom part shows how many therapist-persons (e.g. 15) we have employed and how many WTEs (whole time equivalent - i.e. work hours) this amounts to (e.g. 13.4).
-This comes from this spreadsheet summing up 2 top right cells from individual clinician boxes.
-Available WTEs (Clin) show that not all emplyoed clinicans have full time availability to engage with clinical work (e.g. Leads have other management work as do doctors and community transformation workers).
+This comes from this spreadsheet summing up 2 top right cells from individual clinician boxes. `Available WTEs (Clin)` show that not all emplyoed clinicans have full time availability to engage with clinical work (e.g. Leads have other management/etc work as do doctors and community transformation workers).
 Therefore WTEs available to do clinical work at Personality Disorders Pathway is less than employed WTEs - e.g. 8.9.

 ===
 BELOW THIS THE INFORMATION IS VERY MUCH WORK IN PROGRESS: